bengtson/scalar/README.md

 ## Development List

+  - Add a scale option when getting the tick list that would adjust the returned values based on the provided scale.
+    Add a format option that would format the tick text.
   - Might add options for start of tick list being :major or :minor and the same for the end of the tick list.
 List would pad out to the selected tick type.
 Currently, it can be either.